Terraced Terrain Generator (TTG)

 The first two methods are meant for pseudorandom procedural generation—when the generated terrain doesn’t need to be reproduced in the future.
 The other methods are meant for reproducible procedural generation—when we would like to generate the exact same terrain in the future.
 The seed parameter will be used to feed the randomizer and it’s enough to reproduce an entire terrain.
 If you’re aiming for reproducible terrains, use the last two methods.
 The task of generating random seed values is up to the user.
 The asynchronous methods support task cancellation via a cancellation token.
 If the token’s source is cancelled, an OperationCanceledException might be thrown.

-The controller manages the lifetime of the meshes it generates, and it destroys them once they’re not being used anymore (including when the component itself is destroyed).
+The controllers manage the lifetime of the meshes they generate, and destroy them once they’re not being used anymore (including when the component itself is destroyed).
 If you would like to manage mesh lifetime yourself, use the API (described below) instead.

 API usage